asadalpha/asadalpha/README.md

 - My name is Asad Jawed and I am an App and UX Developer,
 - I love to work on new projects, code minimal UI, and try new Tech,
-- Currently I am learning AI/Ml and Data Sciecen
+- Currently, I am learning AI/ML and Data Science.
 - Anime is Love, Football is Life and Development is Everything :)